Tyrn/wei/the-insider-en.typ

 fighters  screamed that  they  would shoot anybody  who would cut  the  line trying to get into a bus and nobody tried cutting the line.

-     Five LSV bank  employees  and  Ronald Trevis - bearing  some  cuts  and biting  his lips  -  left  with one of the buses.
+     Five LSV bank  employees  and  Ronald Trevis---bearing  some  cuts  and biting  his lips---left  with one of the buses.
 Journalists  ambushed him leaving  the  bus but  he blocked  his face  with  his  hands,  bolted to  a helicopter and  flew to  Arvadan.
 Two hours later he left Arvadan for  Earth and became completely inaccessible.
 Journalists yearned to question the king